wT-/SpelunkyWadUtility/README.md

-SpelunkyWadUtility v1.1
+SpelunkyWadUtility v1.2
 =======================

 Unpacks and repacks the .wad&amp;.wix file pairs from the game Spelunky

-Requires at least Python 3.1, probably even newer version, so just get the latest.
-Tested on 3.3.2.
+Requires at least Python 2.6 or Python 3.1, but untested on those.
+Tested to work on 2.7 and 3.3.
+Update your Python if you're having problems.

 Usage
 =====